 I started my career as an organizing/productivity coach and speaker when a friend and mentor asked me what I would do if I had a free afternoon with no other obligations.
 My answer?
 I told her I’d likely organize a closet or clean out the kitchen cabinets!
 She then asked me why wasn’t I working as a professional organizer?
 Well, I’ve been professionally organizing ever since.

 I first spent 20 years as a teacher, so my communication, teaching, and training skills were tested and honed over and over.
 It taught me patience and how to discover someone’s particular learning style which proves invaluable when I’m teaching clients new and more productive ways of doing what they do.
-In 2008, I established my business, The Organized Way, and then rebranded in 2019 to Griffith Productivity Solutions (GPS) to fully capture the work I do with individuals and clients to improve personal and professional productivity.
+In 2008, I established my business, The Organized Way, and then rebranded in 2019 to Griffith Productivity Solutions (GPS) to fully capture the work I do with individuals, teams, and corporate entities to improve personal and professional productivity.

 I’m also a musician and performer which means I’m super comfortable presenting and teaching to groups large and small.
 My time as a performing arts director still informs how I take in information, assess situations and personalities, and create and present solutions to whatever problem I’m facing.
 I see solving problems as a creative endeavor and it really jazzes me up to solve my clients’ problems.

 I discovered over the years that I simply love working with professional folks in their work space, whether at home or in their business office.
 Entrepreneurs, small business owners, and other busy professionals populate the niche I created for myself in the organizing and productivity world.
 As a teacher and entrepreneur who built her business from the ground up, all while balancing the demands of work, home, and family life, I’m personally acquainted with the physical AND emotional labor necessary to keep everything (and everyONE) running!
 That “hamster in a wheel” feeling is one I know well.